ActiveState/environment-setup/README.md

-# Demonstrating keeping your depdencies in sync
+# Managing your team depedencies

 Ever try diving into someone elses software development project and get frustrated about what it takes to setup a development enviroment?
-Often the instructions are vague, don't cover your specific setup, are out of date or  are completely missing!
+Often the instructions are vague, don't cover your specific setup, are out of date or completely missing!

 This simple project demonstrates how you can streamline setting up development environments for members of your team.